 Related to Assassins – Enemies of the State : ‘TIFF’ Review – Bizarre hacktivist documentary unravels that everything is political

-The good thing about Assassins is that Mr. White documents the bizarre events as it unfolded rather than putting a suspenseful spin or sensationalizing the narrative.
+The good thing about Assassins is that Mr. White documents the bizarre events as they unfolded rather than putting a suspenseful spin or sensationalizing the narrative.
 Ryan White has previously made acclaimed documentaries such as the riveting Netflix true-crime series The Keepers (2017) and Ask Dr. Ruth (2019), an insightful feature on the German-American sex therapist and Holocaust survivor Dr. Ruth Westheimer.
-In Assassins, he perfectly integrates the wealth of information which balances between the large-scale geopolitical repercussions after Kim Jong-nam’s death and the sad, intimate lives of the incarcerated Siti and Doan.
-White also doesn’t clutter his narrative with talking-heads.
-He forms an alliance with an independent local journalist and enlists Beijing Bureau Chief of Washington Post.
+In Assassins, he perfectly integrates the wealth of information that balances between the large-scale geopolitical repercussions after Kim Jong-nam’s death and the sad, intimate lives of the incarcerated Siti and Doan.
+White also doesn’t clutter his narrative with talking heads.
+He forms an alliance with an independent local journalist and enlists the Beijing Bureau Chief of Washington Post.